Bicep Curl vs Hammer Curl vs Reverse Curl: Which One Is Better

 4. Continue to raise the dumbbells until your forearms are perpendicular to the ground.

-5. To take a brief pause, squeeze your biceps at the top of the movement.
+5. To pause briefly, squeeze your biceps at the top of the movement.

 6. Inhale as you slowly lower the dumbbells back to the starting position.